Svenskithesource/PyArmor-Unpacker/README.md

 <sup>From [call-042PE's repository](https://github.com/call-042PE/PyInjector/blob/main/src/GetAllFunctions.py)</sup><br/>
 In the code you can see he added a comment saying the problem he has is that he can’t access the main module code object.<br/>
 After a lot of Googling I was stumped, unable to find anything about how to get the current running code's object.
 Sometime later in an unrelated project I saw a function call to `sys._getframe()`.
 I did some research on [what it does](https://docs.python.org/3/library/sys.html#sys._getframe), it gets the current running frame.<br/>
-You can give an integer as an argument which will walk up the callstack and get the frame at a specific index.
+You can give an integer as an argument which will walk up the call stack and get the frame at a specific index.
 ```py
 sys._getframe(1) # get the caller's frame
 ```
-Now the reason that this is important is because a frame in Python is basically just a code object but with more information about it’s state in memory.
+Now the reason that this is important is because a frame in Python is basically just a code object but with more information about its state in memory.
 To get the code object from a frame we can use the .f_code attribute, you will also be familiar with this if you have created a custom CPython version which dumps the code objects that get executed as we also get the code object from a frame there.
 ```c
 ...
 1443    tstate->frame = frame;